 In 2019, I wrote an epic love story, How to Save a Life, under the name Eva Carter.
 This will be published in 2021.

 In 2012, I began trying intermittent fasting to help with weight loss, after watching a BBC Horizon about it.
 I lost two stone – and kept it off – and after surveying others trying different approaches to fasting, I wrote The 5:2 Diet Book and The Ultimate 5:2 Recipe Book – followed by a book broadening the approach to other parts of life, including relationships, fitness, work and happiness, in 5:2 Your Life and my most recent cookbook, 5:2 Good Food Kitchen, The dedicated site for the 5:2 approach is here.

-I’ve written for national newspapers and magazines including the Telegraph, Mail on Sunday, Red and Cosmopolitan.
-I also teach creative writing and TV development in the UK and abroad, and do mentoring when time allows.
+I’ve also written for national newspapers and magazines including the Telegraph, Mail on Sunday, Red and Cosmopolitan.

 The beach bunny